fjahr/cisa-research/full-agg.md

 interactive protocol.
 In the case of multiple signers, the protocol would need to be extended to accommodate the steps to aggregate the signatures of the transaction as well.

+Additionally, a partial full aggregation, i.e. aggregation of the signatures of a subset of the inputs in a transaction, is also possible.

+#### Block-wide full-agg

+While this is theoretically possible, for any normally formed block that includes transactions relayed over the P2P network, the level of cooperation between all the signers is impossible to achieve.
+Due to this, there appears to be consensus among researchers that this is not a use-case worth pursuing.

 #### Gossip protocol bandwidth savings in Layer-2 protocols